 Note that LLCs may choose to operate on a different fiscal year as opposed to the calendar year if it suits their needs better.
 LLC taxes must be paid alongside any U.S. federal income taxes that are due and do not rely upon any profits made that fiscal year (which is the opposite how California taxes corporations based in the state).

 There are perhaps a few reasons why a California LLC should not operate a business, but the main one is that each member of the LLC will have a very noticeable self-employment tax to pay each fiscal year.
 Unless the LLC chooses otherwise, each LLC is treated by California either as a sole proprietorship when it only has one person, or is treated as a partnership when there are two or more.
 This comes into play whenever the business begins pulling in money.

-That money (or net income) is taxed as self-employment income at 15.3%, but this doesn’t include the normal federal and state taxes.
-On the other hand, if that same LLC was considered a corporation, that person would instead only pay a 15% capital gains tax on profit distributions instead of a self-employment tax.
-Moreover, if it was listed as an S Corporation, they would only pay a 7.65% employment tax on salaries.
-Profits that come from dividends are not taxed as income or payroll but, instead, at the 15% capital gains rate.
+That money (or net income) is taxed as self-employment income at 15.3 percent, but this doesn’t include the normal federal and state taxes.
+On the other hand, if that same LLC was considered a corporation, that person would instead only pay a 15 percent capital gains tax on profit distributions instead of a self-employment tax.
+Moreover, if it were listed as an S Corporation, they would only pay a 7.65 percent employment tax on salaries.
+Profits that come from dividends are not taxed as income or payroll but, instead, at the 15 percent capital gains rate.

 If you need help with California LLC tax, you can post your job on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.